Local moving companies in Pennsylvania

 - In Gainesville, home prices run about 7% higher than in Pennsylvania.
 Be prepared for a larger down payment, steeper property taxes, and higher overall homeownership costs.

-- Salaries in Gainesville are usually about 19% lower than in Pennsylvania.
-Make sure to review your finances and adjust your budget before you relocate.
+- Salaries in Gainesville are typically about 19% lower than in Pennsylvania.
+Be sure to reassess your finances and update your budget before making the move.

 How life is different in Gainesville from Pennsylvania

-- In the last presidential election, Gainesville voted Democratic, while Pennsylvania voted Republican.
+- In the last presidential election, Gainesville voted Democratic and Pennsylvania voted Republican.

-- Summer temperatures in Gainesville typically reach 92°F, while in Pennsylvania, highs average around 83°F. Warmer weather means more sunshine and outdoor fun, but you’ll want to prepare for bigger cooling costs and a hotter days.
+- Summer temperatures in Gainesville typically reach 92ºF, while in Pennsylvania, highs average around 83ºF.
+Warmer weather means more sunshine and outdoor fun, but you’ll want to prepare for bigger cooling costs and hotter days.

 Things to do in Gainesville

-From beautiful parks and fascinating museums to exciting sports and stellar universities, Gainesville really has something for everyone.
+From beautiful parks and intriguing museums to thrilling sports and excellent universities, Gainesville can meet a wide variety of interests.

 Museums in Gainesville